 To help you plan your next great seaside adventure, here’s a run-down on some of the UK’s best beaches you can drive on, tips on how to drive when you get there and what to do if you get stuck in the sand!

-Remember that with a policy through Motorhome Protect if you do break down or have accidents while exploring, your motorhome insurance is your first line of defence.
+Remember that with a policy through Motorhome Protect if you do break down or have accidents while exploring, your insurance for a motorhome is your first line of defence.
 So, always have your vehicle cover in place before you dust off the BBQ and umbrellas.

 Are you allowed to drive on beaches in the UK?